you don't improve by getting 1% better but by sprinting

 Was it writing one more sentence today than I did yesterday?
 One more paragraph?
 A page?

 Or being nicer to a stranger?
-Or one more rep on the bench press?
+One more rep on the bench press?
 Or one more minute of sunlight?
 Aaaaaggghhhhh!!!

 I had no fucking clue.